awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 ![Tutorial scaffolder page 2](images/tutorial-scaffolder-2.png "Tutorial scaffolder page 2")

-When the software template runs, you should see that Backstage successfully fetches the template, publishes initial code to a new GitHub repository, creates the AWS Proton service, and registers the component in the Backstage software catalog.
+When the Software Template runs, you should see that Backstage successfully fetches the template, publishes initial code to a new GitHub repository, creates the AWS Proton service, and registers the component in the Backstage software catalog.

 ![Tutorial scaffolder page 3](images/tutorial-scaffolder-3.png "Tutorial scaffolder page 3")

 Go to the new component's page: `http://<your backstage app>/catalog/default/component/my-tutorial-service`.
 You should see an **AWS Proton Service** card in the component's **Overview** tab.
-The service has two service instances, one in each of the two environments, **dev** and **prod**.
+The service has two service instances, **dev** and **prod**, deployed to the environment.

 ![Component entity card](images/tutorial-service-entity-card.png "Component entity card")